When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Conclusions

 This work also introduces the current trend of BCIs and how this evolution can contribute to the metaverse.
 Although these advances predict a promising future, they also present several challenges that must be addressed for their complete implementation in the metaverse.
 Finally, several concerns from different perspectives are presented, highlighting that despite the advantages of BCI technologies, several aspects are critical to addressing before their full implantation.

 Future work could comprehensively analyze the feasibility of including prospecting BCI technologies in metaverse scenarios, considering their current capabilities and limitations.
 Additionally, future work could focus on diverse aspects of including BCIs not explored nowadays, such as user experience or the customization of the systems based on subjects' patterns.
 Moreover, the harmonization of standards and regulations is an open challenge, specifically for safety, privacy, and ethical issues.
-Finally, there is a lack of detailed works studying cybersecurity aspects applicable to BCIs on the metaverse.
+Finally{Furthermore}, there is a lack of detailed works studying cybersecurity aspects applicable to BCIs on the metaverse. \addtxt{Finally, there is an opportunity to assess the applicability of DL algorithms in all UCs defined, where this work only used these techniques in UC2.}